Understand The Business Process Management Life Cycle

 min read

-Six Phases of the BPM Life Cycle
+The Six Stages of the Business Process Management Life Cycle

 The BPM Life Cycle includes six interconnecting phases that take an enterprise all the way from business process identification and analysis to the design, implementation, monitoring, and optimization phases.